KittyGiraudel/sass-guidelines/index.md

 ## Key principles

-At the end of the day, if there is one thing I'd like you to get from this whole styleguide, it is that **Sass should be kept as simple as it can be**.
+At the end of the day, if there is one thing I would like you to get from this whole styleguide, it is that **Sass should be kept as simple as it can be**.

 Believe me, I know what Sass is capable of.
 I am the guy who implemented [bitwise operators][sassybitwise], [iterators and generators][sassyiteratorsgenerators] and [a JSON parser][sassyjson] in Sass, so trust me when I say I am well aware of what one can do with this preprocessor.

 Meanwhile, CSS is a simple language.
 Sass being intended to write CSS, it should not get much more complex than regular CSS.
 The [KISS principle](http://en.wikipedia.org/wiki/KISS_principle) (Keep It Simple Stupid) is key here and may even take over the [DRY principle](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (Don't Repeat Yourself) in some circumstancies.

 Sometimes, it's better repeating a bit to keep the code maintainable rather than building a top-heavy, unwieldy, unnecessarily complicated system that is completely unmaintainable because too complex.

+Also, and let me quote [Harry Roberts](https://csswizardry.com) once again, **pragmatism trumps perfection**.
+At some point, you will probably find yourself going against rules described here.
+If it makes sense, if it feels right, do it.
+Code is just a way, not an end.